Find The Best AC Replacement Contractors in UK

 Compressor

-The compressor that compresses and pumps refrigerant, increasing its temperature and pressure before sending it to the condenser.
+The compressor that compresses and circulates refrigerant, increasing its temperature and pressure before sending it to the condenser.

 Condenser

-The condenser located in the outdoor unit that releases the absorbed heat from the refrigerant outdoors, changing its state.
+The condenser located in the outdoor unit that releases heat from the refrigerant to the outside air, changing its state.

 Evaporator Coil